-David farms 94 acres (38 hectares), all grass, on the edge of Salisbury Plain.
+PIGS, WILTSHIRE: David farms 94 acres (38 hectares), all grass, on the edge of Salisbury Plain.
 He has farmed here since 1987 and was originally a dairy farmer, milking 80 cows.
-He bought the farm from the landlords, Wiltshire County Council, in 2000, and will finish paying for it in 2019 at the age of 70.
-He set up the pig unit in 1988 and now keeps 500 sows, producing 10,000 finished pigs every year.
+He now keeps 400 sows, producing 9,000 finished pigs every year.

 The sows farrow (give birth) outdoors and spend their pregnancy (gestation) indoors in straw yards.
 The weaners (four week old piglets), and growers (10 to 17 weeks old) are housed in converted dairy buildings on deep straw.
 About five to seven weeks before they are ready for slaughter, at 22 to 24 weeks of age, they are moved into fully slatted modern pig buildings with automatically controlled natural ventilation.

-Outside, the farrowing sows and gilts are rotated around the farm every two years, occupying 30 acres at any one time.
+Outside, the farrowing sows and gilts (young females that have not yet produced piglets) are rotated around the farm every two years, occupying 30 acres at any one time.
 The rest of the land is grazed by a neighbour’s sheep.

 David’s pigs are sold through a major processor and end up on the supermarket shelves.

 David enjoys riding, repairing and restoring old motorcycles.
 He's a keen cricket and rugby fan, even though he doesn’t play any more.
 Before studying agriculture at Reading University, David studied history.

 David feeds his finishers (the pigs almost ready for slaughter) on liquid left-overs from commercial cheese-making or yogurt production, along with potato peelings from the potato processing industry.